The rules regarding dispute resolution and judicial dispute resolution (JDR) are discussed in the Alberta Rules of Court v. 1 under rules 4.16 – 4.21.

 - Mediating Estate Disputes, by Susan Easterbrook & Francine Herlehy Table of Contents

-- Negotiating With Your Ex, by Brad McRae Table of Contents
+- Negotiating With Your Ex : divorce is only the beginning, by Brad McRae Table of Contents

 - The Fork in the Road : which will you choose?
 ADR: mediation v. arbitration vs. judicial dispute resolution, by Alberta Civil Trial Lawyers Association.
 Table of Contents